ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 - [About {{site.data.keyword.Bluemix_notm}} Internet Services](/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)
 - Information on NexGen firewalls DDoS capabilities can be found in their respective product documentation.

-##### Options:
- {: #ddos-options}
+DDoS **options** include:

  - {{site.data.keyword.cis_short_notm}}: Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner.
  - NexGen Firewall: More applicable where an edge firewall is already being used to and users are not dispersed, and cost is a factor.
  - {{site.data.keyword.cis_short_notm}}: Applicable in public internet access environments, particularly in production environments and where dispersed users are accessing apps in a content delivery manner.
  - NexGen Firewall: More applicable where an edge firewall is already being used to and users are not dispersed, and cost is a factor.
  - No DDoS: Not required in private only networks.

-##### Best practices:
- {: #ddos-best-practice}
+DDoS **best practices** include:

  - [Best practices for {{site.data.keyword.cis_short_notm}}](/docs/cis?topic=cis-best-practices-for-cis-setup)
  - Create a DDoS attack threat model that is a structured approach to identifying and analyzing potential risks to your online service or website from a DDoS attack.
  - Implement rate limiting by controlling the amount of traffic that is sent to a network or server.
  - Ensure log monitoring and analysis of web traffic to look for anomalies such as unusual high traffic volume or server errors.

-##### Solutioning guidance:
-{: #ddos-guidance}
+DDoS **solution guidance** includes:

  - [FAQs for {{site.data.keyword.Bluemix_notm}} Internet Services](/docs/cis?topic=cis-faq)
  - [Managing your {{site.data.keyword.cis_short_notm}} setup deployment](/docs/cis?topic=cis-manage-your-cis-deployment).